 This post will highlight all the closing costs when paying all cash for a home.
-After all, paying all cash for a home is one of the best ways to get a great deal on a property.
+Paying all cash for a home has lower costs and fees.
+It is also a great way to get a better deal on a property.

 With all cash, a buyer can make a no-financing contingency offer that is much more attractive to the seller.
 A financing contingency and an inspection contingency are the two main reasons why deals fall apart.

 Paying cash for a property saves you money in terms of closing costs because you cut out fees associated with the lender.
 However, you’ve still got to pay various fees to protect your purchase.
 Therefore, don’t think that just because you are paying all cash for a home that there are no closing costs.

 Closing costs for the seller and the buyer is the main reason why people should hold onto their properties for as long as possible.
 If you are thinking of selling your property within five years of purchase, buying is not recommended.